Velin-Apostolov/mens-point-barber-app/README.md

 📅 Google Sheets backend for storing and managing bookings.

 🛡 Admin dashboard secured with Clerk authentication.
+Can be accessed by adding /admin at the end of the home page link.
+Username & pw - 'admin'

 🖋 Edit, reschedule, and cancel appointments in real time.